Planteome/django_curate/README.md

 # Install
 ## Prerequisites
 This project requires Docker to already be installed and configured.
 Docker-compose is also required.
+See notes below if using podman instead of docker.

 Development is done using the Professional version of PyCharm from JetBrains.
 The free versions do not support Docker and Django for debugging.
 To set up PyCharm to use Docker as a remote interpreter, follow the instructions at https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html#configuring-docker